Catacombs of Rome : Tips for visiting the history of Rome

 To preserve this exceptional historical and archaeological site and because of the limited space around the Apostle Peter’s tomb, only a limited number of visitors are allowed on the Vatican Necropolis tour.

 Do you want to be one of the lucky ones to discover hidden world beneath St Peter’s Basilica?
-Click here to book a no wait, dedicated access tour of the Vatican Necropolis and the basilica.
+Book your no wait, dedicated access tour of the Vatican Necropolis and the basilica right below:

 5 things to know before a Catacombs of Rome tour